Complaints Code of Conduct

 2.1 By Phone:

 This is the fastest way to make a complaint with us and we can often resolve things the fastest and sometimes on the first call.
 For all complaints with the services we provide, please dial +44 203 389 7211.
-Our lines are open Monday – Friday 10:00 - 16:00 excluding public holidays.
+Our phone lines are open 9am to 5pm Monday to Friday, and 10am to 4pm Saturday, Sunday and Bank Holidays.
 If you’d prefer a call-back, just let us know when you first call, and we’ll call you back.

 If you contact us by phone, we’ll first try to find out more about your complaint, whilst reviewing details on our system about you and the service provided to you.
 We will try our best to resolve your complaint with the customer service advisor assisting you.
 Depending on the circumstances of the complaint, our customer service advisor may need to transfer you to another department or a manager.
 If we believe we cannot resolve your complaint on the call, we’ll let you know this and why, explain how long we anticipate it will take to resolve your complaint and explain how we’ll keep you updated.